subangstrom/superAngle/README.md

 # Quick Start Manual:

+## OBJECT:
-OBJECT: This software calculates: (a) Effective solid angle under specimen tilt and shift condition, (b) Counts ratio, (c) Absolute counts of two elements. (d) Composition analysis based on counts/ratio method.
+This software calculates: (a) Effective solid angle under specimen tilt and shift condition, (b) Counts ratio, (c) Absolute counts of two elements. (d) Composition analysis based on counts/ratio method.
 It is based on numeric approach taking effects from multiple-detector geometry, Be holder absorption, holder frame shadowing, and specimen absorption in flat or complex geometry into consideration.

+## NEW UPDATE:
-NEW UPDATE: INCORPORATE COMPLEX SPECIMEN GEOMETRY (2017) Effective solid angle, counts and counts ratio prediction under complex specimen geometry are now available in SuperAngle.
+INCORPORATE COMPLEX SPECIMEN GEOMETRY (2017)
+Effective solid angle, counts and counts ratio prediction under complex specimen geometry are now available in SuperAngle.
 This helps make better EDS prediction in systems with strong absorption issues.

-HOW TO RUN: The program is coded in MATLAB.
+## HOW TO RUN:
+The program is MATLAB coded.
 To start, find file superangle.m in the software folder and run.
 Then a graphic user interface (GUI) will show up, as illustrated below.
+Matlab2016a and later version is recommended.

 ** To conduct calculation under complex specimen geometry, please Run SuperAngle_script_specimen_geometry_*.m.
 GUI version is currently under construction.